-- 213. To the extent that they have not already been excluded through valuation in the ICS balance sheet, the following items are deducted from Tier 1 capital resources: - a.
+226. To the extent that they have not already been excluded through valuation in the ICS balance sheet, the following items are deducted from Tier 1 capital resources:

+- a.
 Goodwill; - b.
 Intangible assets, including computer software intangibles; - c.
 Each asset recognised on the IAIG's balance sheet that relates to a defined benefit pension fund; - d.
-DTAs on the ICS balance sheet; - e.
+DTAs on the ICS balance sheet: - e.
 Reciprocal cross holdings, arranged either directly or indirectly between financial institutions and that artificially inflate the Tier 1 capital position of the IAIG.
-IAIGs should apply a look-through approach (as described in Section 3.3) when reporting this information;
+IAIGs should apply a look-through approach (as described in Section 3.3) when reporting this information; - f.

-- f.
 Direct and indirect investments in own Tier 1 capital instruments, not otherwise eliminated.
 IAIGs should apply a look-through approach (as described in Section 3.3) when reporting this information; - g.
 Reinsurance assets arising from arrangements deemed to constitute non-qualifying reinsurance.
 Non-qualifying reinsurance refers to agreements: - i.
-With entities providing reinsurance that are neither regulated nor subject to riskbased solvency supervision, including appropriate capital requirements; or - ii.
+With entities providing reinsurance that are neither regulated nor subject to risk-based solvency supervision, including appropriate capital requirements; or - ii.
 That do not provide a sufficient transfer of risk. - h.
 Encumbered assets in excess of the on-balance sheet liabilities secured by the encumbered assets and incremental ICS capital requirement in respect of those assets and liabilities (see Section 6.4.3 for details on the treatment of encumbered assets).
-This figure is automatically calculated in the table Encumbered assets of the worksheet ICS Summary, based on the information provided by the IAIG in that table. - i.
-The value of equity and debt owned by the IAIG in entities that are excluded from the scope of the group. - 214.
-Items a) to c) are net of any associated DTL that would be extinguished if the item becomes impaired or derecognised under the valuation approach. - 215.
-Information on all items a) to i) above should be provided in the worksheet GAAP and ICS Balance Sheets, unless otherwise specified.
+This figure is automatically calculated in the table Encumbered assets of the worksheet ICS Summary, based on the information provided by the IAIG in that table. - 227.
+Items a) to c) are net of any associated DTL that would be extinguished if the item becomes impaired or derecognised under the valuation approach.

+228. Information on all items a) to i) above should be provided in the worksheet GAAP and ICS Balance Sheets, unless otherwise specified.